jbaber/grabpod/README.md

 example_grabpodrc.yaml should be a sufficient example to start downloading.

-Python prerequisites to get from pip: docopt
+Python prerequisites to get from pip listed in REQUIRES